edenjp/edenjp/README.md

 - 📫 How to reach me: just start with "HI".
 - 🎓 Graduated in Systems Analysis and Development in 2013
 - ❤️ In love with QA, Beer, Music and Bacon
-- 🌍 Laguages: Portuguese PT-BR and English
+- 🌍 Languages: Portuguese PT-BR and English

 ### Skills